source-foundry/ufodiff/README.md

 <h4><a href=""> delta</a></h4>

 `ufo delta` generates file modification, addition, and deletion reports over a user specified number of commits in text format.
-The data is streamed through standard output in a newline delimited fashion with indicators for the type of file change.
+The data are streamed through standard output in a newline delimited fashion with indicators for the type of file change.

 The file change indicators include: